shashank-poola/URLtoQR/README.md

 ## Deployment

-This project is deployed on GitHub Pages.
+This project is deployed on Vercel.